frees-io/freestyle/docs/src/main/tut/docs/rpc/README.md

 * `lotsOfGreetings `: Client streaming RPC, `@rpc` should be scorted by the `@stream[RequestStreaming.type]` annotation.
 * `bidiHello `: Bidirectional streaming RPC, where `@rpc` is accompanied by the `@stream[BidirectionalStreaming.type]` annotation.

-**Note**: in `frees-rpc`, the streaming features have been implemented with `monix.reactive.Observable`, see [Monix Docs](https://monix.io/docs/2x/reactive/observable.html) for a wide explanation.
+**Note**: in [frees-rpc], the streaming features have been implemented with `monix.reactive.Observable`, see [Monix Docs](https://monix.io/docs/2x/reactive/observable.html) for a wide explanation.
 These monix extensions have implemented atop the [gRPC Java API](https://grpc.io/grpc-java/javadoc/) and the `StreamObserver` interface.

-So far so good, no much code, no business logic, just a protocol definition with Scala annotations.

 ## Generating a .proto file

-Before entering in implementation details, we mentioned that `frees-rpc` ecosystem brings the ability to generate `.proto` files from the Scala definition, in order to keep compatibility with other languages and systems out of Scala.
+Before entering in implementation details, we mentioned that [frees-rpc] ecosystem brings the ability to generate `.proto` files from the Scala definition, in order to keep compatibility with other languages and systems out of Scala.

-This responsibility relies on [sbt-freestyle-protogen](https://github.com/frees-io/sbt-freestyle-protogen), an Sbt plugin to generate `.proto` files from the `frees-rpc` service definitions.
+This responsibility relies on [sbt-freestyle-protogen](https://github.com/frees-io/sbt-freestyle-protogen), an Sbt plugin to generate `.proto` files from the [frees-rpc] service definitions.

 ### Plugin Installation